 equaled by no other profession today (nor do any come close).
 These

 clinical experiences cover all aspects of treatment, modalities, and

-settings in mental health, from community mental health centers and day
+mental health, from community mental health centers and day

 treatment programs, to geriatric and university counseling centers.